Keynote Speaker: David Bauermeister

 Slow Beer Tasting: Fair Isle Brewery

 Fair Isle Brewery produces farmhouse and wild beers such as tart saisons and American wilds ales.
 Before the Industrial Revolution, beer was naturally fermented with wild yeasts and bacteria, which create flavors unique to its time and place.
 Fair Isle follows that tradition.
-We are psyched that Andrew Pogue, co-founder of Fair Isle Brewery, will host a delicious, informative Slow beer tasting.
+We are psyched that Andrew Pogue and Geoffrey Barker, founders of Fair Isle Brewery, will host a delicious, informative Slow beer tasting.

 Eats and Drinks:

-All food, wine and beer are included in the ticket price and will feature local fare, including organic, pasture-raised eggs and organic produce grown right here on Carnation Farms!
+All the food, wine and beer are included in the ticket price.
+Meals will feature local fare, including organic, pasture-raised eggs and organic produce grown right on the Farm, and will be prepared under the direction of Carnation Farms' new culinary director, Caprial Pence!

 Agenda: Saturday, April 14